 The Vision Academy’s newly published article in Graefe’s Archive for Clinical and Experimental Ophthalmology describes the commonalities that are present across pathologies included in the pachychoroid spectrum, and discusses current knowledge on the examination, monitoring, and management of these disorders.

-Coming soon: Characterization of AMD subtypes to optimize treatment outcomes
+Characterization of AMD subtypes to optimize treatment outcomes

 Defining and differentiating AMD subtypes is important in the management of AMD and ensuring optimal response to treatment.
-The Vision Academy aims to provide an expert consensus on the definition and characteristics of various AMD subtypes and is developing guidelines on treatments tailored to features of the disease.
+The Vision Academy aims to provide an expert consensus on the definition and characteristics of various AMD subtypes and is developing recommendations on treatments tailored to features of the disease.

 Watch the tutorial video describing the pathophysiology of nAMD and the characterization of its subtypes.
 Interpretations of nAMD lesions using diagnostic tools such as OCT and OCT-A are also provided.